babyboomer53/Lesson-5/README.md

 framework, a framework that seems to work more seamlessly than the other one I've used.

 The *SinglyLinkedList*, *ChainedHashTable* and *DuplicateKeyException* (and their corresponding inner classes) comprise this implementation of a hash table with separate chaining.
-The *Driver* class is where the main method resides and contains a number of statements which demonstrate various functions of the *ChainedHashTable* class.
+The *Driver* class is where the main method resides.
+It executes a number of statements which demonstrate various functions of the *ChainedHashTable* class.

 ##### The Code
 ###### Homework5